Your personal data

 - The right, where there is a dispute in relation to the accuracy or processing of your personal data, to request a restriction is placed on further processing;

 - The right to object to the processing of personal data

 - The right to lodge a complaint with the Information Commissioners Office

-If we wish to use your personal data for a new purpose, not covered by this Data Protection Notice, then we will provide you with a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
+If we wish to use your personal data for a new purpose, not covered by this notice, then we will provide you with a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.

 This privacy notice may change from time to time in line with legislation or industry developments.
 We will not explicitly inform our clients or website users of these changes.
 Instead, we recommend that you check this page occasionally for any notice changes.